Carbon sequestration: Underground storage in suitable geologic formations

 The important parameters in determining a good site for carbon storage are: rock porosity, rock permeability, absence of faults, and geometry of rock layers.
 The medium in which the CO2 is to be stored ideally has a high porosity and permeability, such as sandstone or limestone.
 Sandstone can have a permeability ranging from 1 to 10−5 Darcy, with a porosity as high as ≈30%.
-The porous rock must be capped by a layer of low permeability which acts as a seal, or caprock, for the CO2.
+The porous rock must be capped by a layer of low permeability, which function as a seal, or caprock, for the CO2.
 Shale is an example of a very good caprock, with a permeability of 10−5 to 10−9 Darcy.
 Once injected, the CO2 plume will rise via buoyant forces, since it is less dense than its surroundings.
 Once it encounters a caprock, it will spread laterally until it encounters a gap.
 If there are fault planes near the injection zone, there is a possibility the CO2 could migrate along the fault to the surface, leaking into the atmosphere, which would be potentially dangerous to life in the surrounding area.
 Another risk related to carbon sequestration is induced seismicity.
 If the injection of CO2 creates pressures underground that are too high, the formation will fracture, potentially causing an earthquake.

+Structural trapping is considered the principal storage mechanism, impermeable or low permeability rocks such as mudstone, anhydrite, halite, or tight carbonates act as a barrier to the upward buoyant migration of CO2, resulting in the retention of CO2 within a storage formation.
 While trapped in a rock formation, CO2 can be in the supercritical fluid phase or dissolve in groundwater/brine.
-It can also react with minerals in the geologic formation to precipitate carbonates.
-See CarbFix.
+It can also react with minerals in the geologic formation to become carbonates.

-Worldwide storage capacity in oil and gas reservoirs is estimated to be 675–900 Gt CO2, and in un-minable coal seams is estimated to be 15–200 Gt CO2.
-Deep saline formations have the largest capacity, which is estimated to be 1,000–10,000 Gt CO2.
-In the US, there is estimated to be at least 2,600 Gt and at most 22,000 Gt total CO2 storage capacity.

-There are a number of large-scale carbon capture and sequestration projects that have demonstrated the viability and safety of this method of carbon storage, which are summarized by the Global CCS Institute.
-The dominant monitoring technique is seismic imaging, where vibrations are generated that propagate through the subsurface.
-The geologic structure can be imaged from the refracted/reflected waves.